Rubina Feroze Bhatti: Career

 Bhatti started a job as a lecturer of Chemistry at Government College for Women, Sargodha where she taught from February 1996 to December 2004.
 In 1998, she and a team of her students formed an informal group called Taangh Wasaib (Urdu words' meaning “longing for the fullness of humanity").
 After teaching in a public education sector and completing Masters in Development Studies, she entered the social development sector, and formally joined Taangh Wasaib Organization which works for the promotion of communal harmony, gender equality, and respect for human rights.
 She served there in different capacities including General Secretary and as the executive director until March 2020.
 She used Sufism as a tool for building peace among diverse communities in Pakistan, and promoted the Sufis' message based on the ideals of brotherhood and harmony.
 She developed a Peace Garden, a place that served for both reflection and celebration, of stillness and revelry, poetry and music.
 She has been involved in providing her services to train community leaders, activists, and journalists on leadership development, peace-building, and human rights advocacy.
-She has served as a member of governing body at the Centre for Social Justice and Peoples Commission for Minorities Rights.
+She has served as a member of the governing body at the Centre for Social Justice and Peoples Commission for Minorities Rights.

-Bhatti has served as Visiting scholar at Eastern Mennonite University in 2011, and as Project Lead, Women's Leadership Dialogue for Change at University of San Diego, 2013–2014.
+Bhatti has served as a Visiting scholar at Eastern Mennonite University in 2011, and as Project Lead, Women's Leadership Dialogue for Change at the University of San Diego, 2013–2014.
 She has given talks and lectures at national and international forums on empowerment of women, violence against women, women in peacebuilding, women in leadership, and human rights.
-She served as a member of an Advisory Council for Minorities Affairs to Chief Minister of Punjab during 2015 and 2018.
+She served as a member of the Advisory Council for Minorities Affairs to the Chief Minister of Punjab during 2015 and 2018.

 Bhatti was selected to serve as the Member Punjab at the National Commission for Rights of Child, a statutory body established in April 2020 by the Government of Pakistan under NCRC Act, 2017 and is mandated to examine and review existing and proposed laws, policies, practice and proposals in the best interest of the children, and carry out an inquiry in cases involving a violation of child rights.
-As a member of NCRC, she is engaged in policy dialogue and monitoring situation to legally protect, and effectively implement the child rights in conformity with national and international instruments dealing with promotion and protection of children's rights.
+As a member of NCRC, she is engaged in policy dialogue and monitoring the situation to legally protect and effectively implement child rights in conformity with national and international instruments on the promotion and protection of children's rights.